 Associate Teaching Professor of Music Theater

 Edinger has served as music director, vocal coach, and accompanist for numerous academic institutions.
-Edinger recently served as Music Director for Shenandoah Summer Music Theatre’s productions of Hairspray and Newsies.
-In the summer of 2018, Edinger will join the faculty of ArtsBridge Summer Music Theatre.
-In the 2016-2017 season, he served as vocal director for Hunter Opera Theatre’s performance in Kristin Chenoweth’s My Love Letter to Broadway at the Lunt-Fontanne Theatre.
-He has been a guest music director at New York University Tisch School of the Performing Arts and served on faculty at The County College of Morris and The College of Saint Elizabeth.
-Other institutions and projects include The City University of New York- Hunter College & Brooklyn College, Bronx Opera, Coópera: Project Opera of Manhattan, Brightest Star School of the Performing Arts, Merry-Go-Round Playhouse, Mount Washington Valley Theatre Company, and The Talent Company.
+He recently served as Music Director for Shenandoah Summer Music Theatre’s productions of Hairspray and Newsies.
+Edinger gives masterclasses in musical theatre throughout the United States and serves on faculty for ArtsBridge, The College Audition Conservatory, and The Southeastern Summer Theatre Institute.
+In the 2016-2017 season, he served as vocal director for Hunter Opera Theatre’s performance of Kristin Chenoweth’s My Love Letter to Broadway at the Lunt-Fontanne Theatre.
+He has been a guest music director at New York University Tisch School of the Performing Arts and served on faculty at Shenandoah Conservatory of Shenandoah University, The County College of Morris, and The College of Saint Elizabeth.
+Other institutions and projects include ArtsBridge, The City University of New York- Hunter College & Brooklyn College, Bronx Opera, Coópera: Project Opera of Manhattan, Brightest Star School of the Performing Arts, Merry-Go-Round Playhouse, Mount Washington Valley Theatre Company, and The Talent Company.

 Edinger has also worked as a collaborative pianist with Broadway performers and singers from the Metropolitan Opera, English National Opera, Santa Fe Opera, Los Angeles Opera, San Francisco Opera, and more.
 As a vocal coach in New York for over 10 years, Edinger’s former and current clients have performed on Broadway, Off-Broadway, on national/ international tours, and in regional houses across the globe.
 He maintains a private studio as vocal coach in New York & Pittsburgh.